Willy Boly

-Willy-Arnaud Zobo Boly (born 3 February 1991) is a professional footballer who plays as a centre-back for club Nottingham Forest.
+Willy-Arnaud Zobo Boly (born 3 February 1991) is a professional footballer who plays as a centre-back.
 Born in France, he represents the Ivory Coast national team.

 Club career

 Auxerre

 Born in Melun, Seine-et-Marne, Boly played youth football for three clubs, also having a three-year spell at the INF Clairefontaine academy.
 He made his senior debut with AJ Auxerre's reserves and, in February 2011, he signed his first professional contract after agreeing to a three-year deal with an option for a fourth.

 On 16 April 2011, Boly made his Ligue 1 debut by playing the full 90 minutes in a 1–0 away win against Toulouse.
 He scored his first goal in the competition the following matchday, in a 1–1 home draw to Lens.

 Boly was an undisputed starter in the 2011–12 season (33 games, one goal), but the AJA were relegated to Ligue 2 after finishing last.